isabelleting/full-stack-bank-app/README.md

 - Bootstrap
 - Node.js
 - Express
-- MongoDB
+- MongoDB Atlas
+- Bcrypt
 - Swagger
-- Cors
 - Dotenv

 ## Features and Future Improvements

 - Full stack banking application with options to Create Account, Login, oAuth Login with Google, Deposit, Withdraw, and Check Balance.

--
+- Future feature where users can transfer money between accounts or to other accounts.

 ## License